The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 Bob Dylan's Train Tracks White (2010) is a signed Giclée Print, created in 2010 and is estimated to be worth between £2,100 and £3,150.
-This artwork has an auction history of one sale on 23rd April 2024.
-The hammer price for this sale was £2,550.
+This artwork has shown consistent value growth and has an auction history of one sale on 23rd April 2024.
+The average annual growth rate is 4%.
 The edition size of this artwork is limited to 295.

 Meaning & Analysis